 3.4.1.
-Inseparability of Attributes from Parts
+Inseparability of attributes from parts

 Parts are typically recognised because of their spatial form and are otherwise characterised by their intangible, but measurable attributes.
-That is, whereas endurants, whether discrete (as are parts and components) or continuous (as are materials), are physical, tangible, in the sense of being spatial [or being abstractions, i.e., concepts, of spatial endurants], attributes are intangible: cannot normally be touched18, or seen19, but can be objectively measured20.
-Thus, in our quest for describing domains where humans play an active rôle, we rule out subjective "attributes": feelings, sentiments, moods.
+That is, whereas endurants, whether discrete (as are parts and components) or continuous (as are materials), are physical, tangible, in the sense of being spatial (or being abstractions, i.e., concepts, of spatial endurants), attributes are intangible: cannot normally be touched,17 or seen,18 but can be objectively measured.19 Thus, in our quest for describing domains where humans play an active rôle, we rule out subjective "attributes": feelings, sentiments, moods.
 Thus we shall abstain, in our domain science also from matters of aesthetics.
 We learned from Sect.
 1.8 that a formal concept, that is, a type, consists of all the entities which all have the same qualities.
 Thus removing a quality from an entity makes no sense: the entity of that type either becomes an entity of another type or ceases to exist (i.e., becomes a non-entity)!

 3.4.2.
-Attribute Quality and Attribute Value
+Attribute quality and attribute value